 (16)

 where Tn0 is the minority carrier lifetime in the nonirradiated sample, and KT is a lifetime damage- constants.
-The known KT values and estimated changes of reciprocal base lifetime KTФ are shown in Table V. One can see, that expected radiation-induced t—1 change
+The known KT values and estimated changes of reciprocal base lifetime KTФ are shown in the Table V. iT shows that the estimated value of radiation-induced t—1 change